aiven/devportal/docs/tools/terraform/cookbook/kafka-connect-terraform-recipe.rst

 Connect Apache Kafka® to OpenSearch with Terraform
 ==========================================================

 This example shows how to use a Kafka Connector to take data from Apache Kafka and ingest it into OpenSearch using `Apche Kafka Connect <https://aiven.io/kafka-connect>`_.
-The data here is application logs going onto a Kafka topic, and being put into OpenSearch for short term storage and easy inspection, if needed.
+As a use case, the data here is application logs going onto a Kafka topic, and being put into OpenSearch for short term storage and easy inspection, if needed.
 Aiven has a concept of `service integrations <WIP blog on service integration will go here>`_ to manage the relationships between components. `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_ has a specific resource type in Terraform for service integration.

-The problem that we're trying to solve is to get data out of Kafka and into OpenSeach.
-We're using a Kafka Connect service to make this happen.
-Because these services are created programmatically, we'll also need to link the services together.
 Before looking at the Terraform script, let's visually realize how the services will be connected:

 .. mermaid::